 Bleach & Hot Water Usage

-- Legally, I must tell you that only Clorox® Regular-Bleach can claim disinfecting properties.
-In the US any product that wants to make these claims must be registered with the EPA, pass a series of tests for each type of application, and abide by some fairly restrictive rules.
+- Legally, I must tell you that only Clorox® Regular-Bleach1 can claim disinfecting properties.
+In the U.S. any product that wants to make these claims must be registered with the EPA, pass a series of tests for each type of application, and abide by some fairly restrictive rules.
 Companies must also separately register with each state and receive approval to make these claims (they also can charge you a tax to enrich their coffers).
-For these reasons, we have chosen to only register Clorox® Regular-Bleach.
+For these reasons, we have chosen to only register Clorox® Regular-Bleach1.
 This is also why most private label liquid bleaches do NOT make disinfectant claims, since they have chosen not to do the large quantity of work and expense required to obtain the EPA registration.
-To know if a liquid bleach is EPA registered, check the back label (ours is EPA Reg No 5813-50).
-As stated, Clorox® Regular-Bleach will disinfect surfaces and laundry in cold water.
-So, I can’t tell you that CloroxPlus® Coldwater Bleach will disinfect clothes.
-But I can tell you it has at least the same level of sodium hypochlorite active as Clorox® Regular-Bleach.
+To know if a liquid bleach is EPA registered, check the back label (ours is EPA Reg.
+No. 5813-50).
+As stated, Clorox® Regular-Bleach1 will disinfect surfaces and laundry in cold water.